 Gibbs adjusted his pince-nez.
 “I don’t see how a hound dangles temptations.
 You know in court I’d take that in the teeth and run with it.”

 Waldron had a confusion of paperwork on his desk.
 Gibbs’s brief painted a picture of Daisy that interested the judge.
 He would not hear that case.
 He rooted, dug, muttered to himself.
-He read through the charges precipitating her plea—to third degree assault, fleeing and resisting.
+He read through the charges precipitating her plea—to third-degree assault, fleeing and resisting.

 “Now,” he said.
 He set down his sheaf of papers.
 He shuffled through the notes on his desk.
 “All of this began with the alleged homicidal attempt upon the life of Mr. George Bradshaw.
 Mr. Bradshaw states that he was propelled from behind by what he believes to have been a human agency.”
 The judge spoke slowly, reminding himself of these facts as he read one scrap of paper, discarded it, found another.
 The Bradshaw case had its complications.

 (“I was walking around in a daze,” Dot’s deposition read in part.
 She’d come to the realization she was in a state of shock following Daisy’s act of violence.
-She’d said the same thing to her doctor.
+She had said the same thing to her doctor.
 “Delayed shock is in the literature.
 Look it up!”
 The doctor had provided a written statement, concurring.)

 “But,” Gibbs demurred, “it could easily have been Oland Coleman.”